19 February 2020

 Also known as a stocks & shares ISA.
 A tax-efficient investment which allows you to invest your money in things like shares, government bonds (gilts) and property with peace of mind that you won’t pay any capital gains tax or income tax.
 This type of ISA might be more suitable for your longer-term goals as they have the potential to out-perform cash ISAs over the medium-long term, but with varying levels of risk.
 The three main factors to consider when choosing between a cash ISA and a stocks and shares ISA is the length of time you’ll be saving/investing, your appetite to risk and the impact of inflation over time.

-Sheffield Mutual offers a low-medium risk Investment ISA so if you’re not experienced when it comes to investing but you want your money to work harder, you can let us make the difficult investment decisions.
+Sheffield Mutual offers a medium-low risk Investment ISA so if you’re not experienced when it comes to investing but you want your money to work harder, you can let us make the difficult investment decisions.
 We’ll pool your money together with all our other members to provide you with a potentially better return than what you might find on the high street.
-You may be covered up to 100% of your claim (investment loss is not covered) with the Financial Services Compensation Scheme and ‘smoothing’ should protect your investment from short term ups-and-downs.
+The Society is also a part of the Financial Services Compensation Scheme (FSCS) and ‘smoothing’ should protect your investment from short term ups-and-downs.

 Innovative Finance ISA